WordPress Backup 2022- Why do I find Duplicator Pro better than UpdraftPlus

 WordPress is a popular CMS platform.
 According to WordPress itself, it powers more than 42% of all websites on the internet, and it’s growing.

-Why is a WordPress backup essential?
+Why is a WordPress website backup essential?

 Backups are also essential for moving your WordPress site to a new host or upgrading to a recent version of WordPress.
 Plus, they can come in handy if you ever need to hand over your WordPress site to someone else.